 Each form field can have one related field defined by its relatedView property.

-This field can react on changes in master field and change it's state:
+This field can react on changes in master field and change its state:

 This behavior is also defined by the master field with the relatedAction property: